MRes Oncology / Application and selection

 - Official University transcripts (with translations if not in English).

-- A personal statement.
-This should be no longer than a page in length and include why you want to undertake this course, any relevant past experience and what you can bring to the course, how this course fits into your future career plans, and any other relevant information.
+- A personal statement (300-500 words).
+This should include why you want to undertake this course, any relevant past experience and what you can bring to the course, how this course fits into your future career plans, and any other relevant information.

 - Full CV including voluntary experience.